vittominacori/vittominacori.github.io/routes/about.md

 <b>CEO and Founder</b>
 `feb 2022 - present`
 ```
-At NONCEPT we build blockchain based applications and smart contracts supporting people decentralize their imagination.
+At NONCEPT, we build Blockchain based applications and Smart Contracts, supporting amazing projects to access the Decentralized Web.
 ```
 [noncept.com](https://noncept.com)